pi-drate/pi-drate.github.io/README.md

 ### Resources

 The website uses [GitHub Pages](https://docs.github.com/en/pages) and [Jekyll](https://jekyllrb.com/) to build the pages in the site, from the content in Markdown and HTML files.
+The design for this site is based on Emil Baehr's [Automatic App Landing Page](https://github.com/emilbaehr/automatic-app-landing-page) template.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for